cmazakas/liburing/liburing-rs/docs/io_uring_free_buf_ring.md

-Register and free a buffer ring for provided buffers.
+Register and free a buffer ring for provided buffers

 # DESCRIPTION